ramiel/memoizy/README.md

 This is a memoization helper that let you memoize and also have the following features

-- max age: discard memoized value after a configurable amount of time
+- ⏰ Max age: discard memoized value after a configurable amount of time
-- custom cache key: decide how to build your cache key
+- 🗝 Custom cache key: decide how to build your cache key
-- clear and delete: delete all the memoized values or just one for a specific argument set
+- 🧹 Clear and delete: delete all the memoized values or just one for a specific argument set
-- conditional memoization: memoize the result only if you like it :)
+- ❓ Conditional memoization: memoize the result only if you like it 🙂
-- fully tested
+- 🧪 Fully tested
-- small size (~50 LOC)
+- 👶 Small size, just ~50 lines of code
-- small footprint (no dependencies)
+- 👣 Small footprint and no dependencies

 ## Usage